-The demand for talented and ambitious fashion designers is greater now more than any time in the history of fashion.
-It is the goal of this program to deliver a quality education in fashion design reflective of industry standards.
-To that end, the program is designed to provide students with the knowledge, skills and experience necessary for entry-level positions in the fashion industry.
-Utilization of a high-teach/high-touch approach to fashion design education combined with first rate curriculum, and excellent instruction is intended to provide our graduates with the necessary competencies to successfully meet the rigors and demands of the highly complex and competitive industry.
+The demand for skilled and productive seamstresses and apparel manufacturers is greater now more than any time in the history of fashion.
+It is the goal of this program to deliver a quality education in Apparel Manufacturing reflective of industry standards.
+To that end, the program is designed to provide students with the knowledge, skills and experience necessary for entry-level positions in the Apparel Manufacturing industry.
+Utilization of state of the art manufacturing equipment that is industry standard combined with first rate curriculum, and excellent instruction is intended to provide our graduates with the necessary competencies to successfully meet the rigors and demands of the highly complex and competitive industry.

-Classroom Procedures Career and Life Development (AH104) is required for students and is taken online.
 A student may enter the program at the scheduled start dates and continue through the sequence until completion of all courses.
 Students will complete all courses in Phase I prior to moving on to Phase II.
-Fashion Design related courses will meet 3 hours per week on campus and the remaining hours will be completed online.
+Career and Life Development (AH105) is required for students and is taken at Community Care College.
+Career and Life Development will meet 20 hours per week, FD and AM courses meet 30 hours per week.